JamesABaker/complexity_in_pymol/readme.md

 - [x] PyMol compatible scipt.
 - [x] b-factor PDB generator indicating complexity.

+---

+# Copyright

-These scripts are in development and are provided as is.
-Use at your own risk.
+**These scripts are in development and are provided as is.
+Use at your own risk.**

+Complexity In Pymol  Copyright (C) 2017 James Alexander Baker

+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.

+---

+An unmodified copy of Phobius (provided on 3rd April 2017) is included along with these scripts.
+Phobius was licensed for private study, education or non-profit research only, granted to James Baker, who agreed to these conditions on http://software.sbc.su.se/cgi-bin/request.cgi?project=phobius

+To cite Phobius:

+Lukas Käll, Anders Krogh and Erik L. L. Sonnhammer.
+A Combined Transmembrane Topology and Signal Peptide Prediction Method.
+Journal of Molecular Biology, 338(5):1027-1036, May 2004.